jackhkmatthews/WDI_PROJECT_3/README.md

 This was achieved with AngularJS's two-way data binding.
 The project object (which is later saved to the database) is being directly interacted with by the user, once a role is selected the view automatically updates to the change in the data / model.

-Again, although relatively simple logic I feel enjoyed the added level of polish it added to our app.
+Again, although relatively simple logic I enjoyed the added level of polish it added to our app.

 ## Challenges

 The biggest challenge for our team was how to handle applications.
 This included how to store and display vacancies, filed positions, active applications and rejected applications.
-In hindsight we should have used more than two models (Freelancer and Project) however we managed to overcome this challenge with some creative Mongoose models and use of AngularJS's two-way data binding.
+In hindsight we could have used more than two models (Freelancer and Project) however we managed to overcome this challenge with some creative Mongoose models and use of AngularJS's two-way data binding.

-## Wins

-Producing a polished app dispite this being our first team project, our first AngularJS app and our first Materialize App.

 ## Known issues to be addressed

 1. Login is currently buggy.
 2. Sometime our views do not correctly display the correct text given the data they are representing.
 For example if there are currently no vacancies on a project then "no vacancies" should be displayed.
 3. Our model titles are being used as display information.
 This leads to camel case text being displayed instead of properly formatted words (e.g. UIDeveloper vs UI Developer").